scmacdon/AWSTracker/Gateway/Readme.md

 11. Choose **Save.**

-## Configure CloudWatch Events to invoke your function
+## Configure Amazon API Gateway to invoke the Lambda function

+You can use the Amazon Gateway API console to create a Rest endpoint for the Lambda function.
+Once done, you are able to invoke the Lambda function using a Restful call.

 1. Open the Functions page on the Lambda console.